xima-media/xm_tools/README.md

 # Xima Tools
 A framework for TYPO3 extensions.

-Xima Toola is an extension for the TYPO3 CMS that can facilitate common use cases for your custom extensions.
+Xima Tools is an extension for the TYPO3 CMS that can facilitate common use cases for your custom extensions.

 ## Requirements